-Each student receives one May term course free.
-The first May term includes tuition, room and lunch only (Monday-Friday) in the café.
-Any additional May Term courses will be charged to the student for tuition and board based on the approved summer school rates.
+Each student is allowed one May term course with no additional charge for tuition, room and board.
+Additional course or lab fees may apply.
+Board includes lunch only (Monday-Friday) in the café.
+Any additional May Term courses will be charged to the student for tuition, room and board based on the approved summer school rates.
+The refund policy for May term course fees is determined by the individual professor.